-The Audit Committee is appointed by the Board and consists of three non-executive Board members.
-The Audit Committee assists the Board in carrying out its responsibilities with respect to assessing the quality and integrity of financial reporting and risk management, the audit thereof, the soundness of the internal controls of the Group, the measurement system of risk assessment and relating these to the Group's capital, and the methods for monitoring compliance with laws, regulations and supervisory and internal policies.
+The Audit Committee is appointed by the Board of Directors and consists of three non-executive Board members.
+The Audit Committee assists the Board of Directors in carrying out its responsibilities with respect to assessing the quality and integrity of financial reporting and risk management, the audit thereof, the soundness of the internal controls of the Group, the measurement system of risk assessment and relating these to the Group's capital, and the methods for monitoring compliance with laws, regulations and supervisory and internal policies.

-Executive Committee
+Executive Management Committee (EMC)

-The Executive Committee comprising of the Board members considers and approves requests to purchase and sell individual investments up to the limit imposed by the Board.
+The EMC comprising of the Board members considers and approves requests to purchase and sell individual investments up to the limit imposed by the Board of Directors.